ryt/psync/README.md

 ==
 Psync (inspired by grsync) makes it easy to use rsync with multiple apps/sites.

-Just edit `psync.ini` and add your local and remote paths.
+Just edit  the config file (`psync.ini`) and add your local and remote paths.
 Give each app or project a short name and you're done.

 Setup
 ==
 > In the examples below, the command used is psync.
 You can create an alias, for example `push`, if you want to do that.
 If you don't know how, read to the end.

-Add your local and remote paths by editing `psync.conf`:
+Add your local and remote paths by editing `psync.ini`:

 ```ini
 [list]